 74% of customers feel frustrated when website content is not personalized. -Accenture

-Sophisticated ecommerce technology allows you to regain control over product merchandising.
+Sophisticated technology allows you to regain control over the ecommerce personalization pathway.
 With Miva, for instance, you can assign related products via the admin to ensure recommendations are fitting for your customer—and your brand.

 3) Build a Memorable Brand Experience

 In a marketplace where low costs talk, the temptation to enter price wars runs high.
 But competing on price alone is no viable long-term business model, warns President and Creative Director of EY Studios, Eric Yonge.

 “In any industry, there can only be one low-cost leader; somebody can always underbid you.
 Everybody else has got to pay attention to their brand.” -Eric Yonge, EY Studios